-A significant change with the Game Boy Color-enhanced releases compared to the original is that save files are no longer compatible between Game Boy / Super Game Boy and Game Boy Color - the player must navigate a menu and delete all progress to play the game on the other system.
+A significant change with the Game Boy Color-enhanced releases is that a save file created when playing the game on the Game Boy Color cannot be resumed if the game is later played on a Game Boy/Super Game Boy, and vice-versa - the player must navigate a menu and delete all progress to play the game on the other system.

 |Game Boy||Game Boy Color|

 Even if the game is played on a Game Boy or Super Game Boy, the Game Boy Color version loses a few graphical details.
 This is presumably due to palette issues--the window graphic in the above screenshot uses four colors, so if the arch at the top were kept, it would result in part of the surrounding wall turning blue.

 In the original release, a unique fish enemy can be found in the "Turn off the giant faucet!" and "Escape from the Tea Cup!" levels.
 The fish is able to move both horizontally and vertically.
 When it sees Wario, it will try to catch him.
 Once the fish has caught Wario, it will pull him towards a wall and hold on to him until he escapes the fish's grip.
 It also seems to be connected to the boss of the "Escape from the ruins!" level, which has a similar attack and design and is named "Big Kamukamu" in Japanese sources, implying there should be a small version of it.

 For whatever reason, this enemy was removed from the Game Boy Color version and replaced with the standard sawfish enemy.
 However, its graphics remain in the same object set as the room with the floating jug, and it even has a colorized version.